 If you do not have these pieces in place before you are unable to make financial or health care decisions for yourself, the processes of financial and health care management and of designating a guardian for a child, dependent adult or your own care will be far more time-consuming and expensive.

-Speak With Attorney Kati A. Roach About Your Will Today
+Speak With Attorney Lance A. Riddle About Your Will Today

-Please call our Warrensburg office at 660-747-6600 to schedule a free initial consultation with attorney Roach.
+Please call our Warrensburg office at 660-747-6600 to schedule a free initial consultation .
 You may also contact us for prompt response through our secure online contact form.
 We look forward to speaking with you.